thwill1000/cmm2-zmim/README.md

  - zork2.z3 - Zork II: The Wizard of Frobozz
  - zork3.z3 - Zork III: The Dungeon Master

-*The files for these can be extracted from the several anthologies that have been published over the years, e.g. "The Lost Treasures of Infocom"*
+*These files can be extracted from the several anthologies that have been published over the years, e.g. "The Lost Treasures of Infocom"*

 ## Limitations

-Release 1 has the following limitations:
+Z-MIM currently has the following limitations:

 1. Only works with .z3 format stories.
 2. No status bar: